NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Axiomatic Attribution for Deep Networks.md

 $$
 Where $a_i$ is the contribution of $x_i$ to the prediction of $F(x)$
 ### Axioms
-They developed a new method that handles the two axioms, desires, for the extraction of the features that influence the output.
-They state their two required axioms to be valid are sensitivity and Invariance.
-The new method is called **integrated gradients**.
-They address the current issues
+They proposed a new method, Integrated Gradients, which satisfies two crucial axioms for valid feature attributions: Sensitivity and Implementation Invariance.
+They address the shortcomings of existing methods that violate these axioms.

 #### Current Common Approaches that Violate The Axiom
 #### Axiom 1: Sensitivity
-Sensitivity, meaning that the input that influences the output is recognized and assigned a non-zero attribute to the output.
+Sensitivity requires that if an input feature influences the output, it must be assigned a non-zero attribution.
+Existing methods like basic gradients and back-propagation violate this axiom because they may fail to capture the influence of features due to activation functions like ReLU flattening the gradient.

 * Basic Gradient(Derivate): is not a valid solution.Neural Networks use an activation function that changes the output, such as ReLU, to a non-linear function causes sensitivity violation.
 Since the gradient of ReLU does not directly show the influence of the input to the output receptively.
 This is due the function flattening out its derivative.
 A basic ReLU will lose the information on how much, rate, the input affects the output when x > 0.
 * Back-propagation: This also suffers the issue of the basic gradient.
 They will only back-propagate through ReLU nodes if the ReLU is activated.
 Then we have a similar issue to basic gradients.

 #### Axiom 2: Implementation Invariance
 Invariance, meaning that if two models take in the same input and produce the same output then their attributions of influence, of the inputs, should be mapped to the same.
 Note, these two models make take the same input and provide the same output but they may have different inner workings, like different number of hidden layers.

+Implementation Invariance states that if two models produce the same output for the same input, their feature attributions should be identical, regardless of internal differences.
+Methods using discrete gradients violate this because they don't correctly handle the chain rule across layers.

  * They give some description about current methods use discrete gradients, incremental units of change not continuous, that violates the correct computation of invariance of the attributes.
 Since the chain rule of the layers is valid.
 Using discrete units causes invalidation of the Implementation Invariance
  * $$\frac{F(x_1) - F(x_0)}{g(x_1) - g(x_0)} \neq \frac{F(x_1) - F(x_0)}{h(x_1) - h(x_0)} \cdot \frac{h(x_1) - h(x_0)}{g(x_1) - g(x_0)}$$
 ## Our Method: Integrated Gradients